Skip to content

 The default DeleteByBuildStrategy executes one delete per obsolete strate and manager, filtered by buildStrate.

-• it is older than the currently released build;
+• a building or failed build is obsolete when its created_at is older than the currently released build;

-After business rows are collected, the build is marked garbage_collected.
+After business rows are collected, the obsolete build is marked garbage_collected.
 Garbage-collected build metadata is then deleted.
-Failed-build metadata older than the configured threshold is also deleted.
+Failed-build metadata older than the configured retention threshold is also deleted.

 Managers that were not registered in StratifiedPersist are ignored by garbageCollector().